PXLDigital/rttf-pi-comm/README.md

 ## Setup
 Clone the project on the Pi.
-Make sure the Flask module is started at boot.
+Make sure the Flask module is started at boot. (use Python 3!)
 Best way is to use crontab. (`@reboot sh /path/to/startup/script.sh`)

 Adjust the `config.js` file in `html` folder so it contains the commands you will frequently use.
 A button will be created on the web page for every entry in the JSON file.